jtkim-kaist/VAD/README.md

 ![alt tag](https://user-images.githubusercontent.com/24668469/32532813-2b9c59aa-c490-11e7-8a30-a39de5aedc98.jpg)

-Voice activity detecion (VAD) toolkit in this project was used in the paper: "Juntae Kim, Minsoo Hahan, Voice Activity Detection Based on the Adaptive Context Attention Model, Submitted paper., 2017.".
+Voice activity detecion (VAD) toolkit in this project was used in the paper: Juntae Kim, Minsoo Hahan, "Voice Activity Detection Based on the Adaptive Context Attention Model", Submitted paper., 2017.
 The paper will be provided as soon as it is accepted.

 This toolkit follows the procedure as below: